-Rajamouli orchestrates a jaw-dropping finale with this moment as the highlight of the fight.
+It’s a jaw-dropping finale with this moment as the highlight of the fight.

 5. Queen Sivagami and baby Bahubali’s coronation

-Queen Sivagami’s powerful personality towers in this moment where she declares Mahendra Bahubali as the rightful king of Mahishmati.
+Queen Sivagami’s (Ramya Krishnan) powerful personality towers in this moment as she declares Mahendra Bahubali the rightful king of Mahishmati.

-But Rajamouli turns it several shades darker as Queen Sivagami makes amends to the injustice she did to Amarendra Bahubali in her ignorance.
+But Rajamouli turns it several shades darker as the queen makes amends to the injustice she did to Amarendra Bahubali out of ignorance.

-Ramya Krishnan’s intensity is palpable as Rajamouli brings out all the big guns with lightning and fire in a display that evokes the loudest cheers in a packed theater.
+Krishnan’s intensity is palpable as Rajamouli brings out all the big guns with lightning and fire in a display that evokes the loudest cheers in a packed theater.